wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 If it's not in the Redis Cache, calculate the new Fibonacii value and update the local cache and also adds an entry to the Redis Cache.
-Add the cache set to long-term storage (SQL)?
+TODO: Add the cache set to long-term storage (SQL)?

 "Caching typically works well with data that is immutable or that changes infrequently.
 Examples include reference information such as product and pricing information in an e-commerce application, or shared static resources that are costly to construct."
 -- See https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching